jetstack/finops-stack/content/intro.md

 # Overview

-## Streamline FinOps Engineering
+## The FinOps Stack

-In today's dynamic financial landscape, organisations face the constant challenge of managing and optimising their financial operations effectively.
-The rapid evolution of cloud computing, coupled with the increasing complexity of financial data, necessitates a robust solution that not only integrates various financial tools but also provides a holistic view of spending and optimisation in real-time.
-This is where FinOps Stack comes in.

-## Overview

-FinOps Stack is a comprehensive, turnkey solution designed to revolutionise financial operations (FinOps) by integrating a suite of applications into a unified platform.
-Our goal is to empower organisations with the tools they need to manage, visualise, and optimise their cloud resources in a fast-paced and ever-changing environment.
-FinOps Stack leverages advanced technologies to deliver real-time insights, enabling teams to make informed decisions swiftly and efficiently.
+The FinOps Stack is the blueprint for a solution to automate FinOps best practices.
+It integrates a suite of open-source tools into a unified, easy-to-install platform.

+Our goal is to empower organisations with the tools they need to manage, visualise, and optimise their cloud resources in complex, ever-changing environments.

+The FinOps Stack is designed to work out-of-the-box seamlessly with GKE standard/autopilot clusters using Google Managed Prometheus, and can be customised for an organisation’s business requirements and/or Kubernetes distribution.

 ## Key Features and Capabilities

-### Unified Financial Dashboard
+### Financial Dashboards

-FinOps Stack offers a range of, intuitive dashboard that aggregates workload data from various sources.
-This centralised view provides a comprehensive snapshot of the organisation's financial health, facilitating easy monitoring and management.

-### Real-time Spend Visualisation

-Understanding where and how resources are being utilised is crucial for effective financial management.
-FinOps Stack provides (near) real-time visualisation tools that display spending patterns, highlighting key areas of expenditure and potential cost-saving opportunities.

-### Scalability and Flexibility

-Designed to adapt to the evolving needs of organisations, FinOps Stack is highly scalable and flexible.
-Whether a small business or a large enterprise, the platform can be customised to fit specific requirements, growing alongside the organisation.
+The FinOps Stack provides Grafana dashboards that visualise a cluster's financial health and efficiency, including:
+- Cluster-level overviews
+- Drill-down panels with detailed metrics on cost, efficiency, utilisation and waste.

+### FinOps Policies

+Kyverno policies in the Stack can be used in either audit or enforce mode, and are based on FinOps best practices.
+Included policy examples cover large container images, cost-allocation/cost-center labels, restricting the scale of deployments and statefulsets, automating generation of HPA resources, disallowing service loadbalancers and preventing naked pods.
+Policies can be used for reporting or policy enforcement.

+More detail on each policy can be found in the dedicated Policies page.

-### Seamless Integration
+### Cluster Efficiency

-FinOps Stack seamlessly integrates with existing financial tools and systems, eliminating the need for disruptive overhauls.
-This ensures a smooth transition and minimal downtime, allowing teams to quickly adopt and benefit from the platform.

-## Achieving Operational Excellence

-The core objective of FinOps Stack is to enhance operational efficiency and financial transparency.
-By providing a fast and effective means to visualise spending and optimise financial operations, the platform helps teams understand their financial landscape within minutes.
-This rapid insight enables proactive management, reducing the time and effort required to identify and address financial issues.

-## Empowering Teams with Knowledge

-FinOps Stack is designed with the end-user in mind.
-Its user-friendly interface and comprehensive documentation ensure that teams can quickly learn and leverage the platform's capabilities.
-Training modules and support services are available to assist users in navigating the system and maximising its potential.
+Overall cluster efficiency, and especially right-sizing container requests and limits, is essential to running an optimised Kubernetes cluster.

+Goldilocks is included in the FinOps Stack to provide guidance on right-sized container requests and limits, and to complement the visualisations in the Stack's Grafana dashboard.

+In addition, see the distribution-gke-autopilot page of this website to see a detailed breakdown of considerations for achieving greater cluster efficiency in GKE Autopilot.